lindbrook/packageRank/README.md

     2020-12-31 log arrives in appox.
 19 hours at 02 Jan 04:00 AEDT.
 Using last available!

 Keep in mind that 17:00 UTC is not a hard deadline.
-Barring server issues, the logs are usually posted *before* that time.
+Barring server issues, the logs are usually posted a little *before* that time.
 I don’t know when the script starts but the posting time seems to be a function of the number of entries: closer to 17:00 UTC when there are more entries (e.g., weekdays); before 17:00 UTC when there are fewer entries (e.g., weekends).
 Again, barring server issues, the ‘cranlogs’ results are usually available shortly *after* 17:00 UTC.

 Here’s what you’d see using the Honolulu example: